EXPERIENCED LEGAL COUNSEL YOU CAN TRUST REACH OUT TODAY

 Presentencing Report

 To understand the investigation, it is helpful to start with what the court is looking for.
 Section 21-6813 outlines the requirements of a presentence investigation report.
 The report has to include detailed information about previous convictions of the defendants.
 Specifically, the factual circumstances of that crime, the classification of the offense on the “severity scale,” and any victim report from those crimes.
-This information is all used to establish the “criminal history” component used with the sentencing grid.
+This information is all used to establish the “criminal history,” component used with the sentencing grid.
 A defendant is also allowed to present his or her side of each conviction for the court’s consideration.
 The report may also include a risk assessment in the form of Level of Service Inventory-Revised (LSI-R) report, drug and alcohol report, and psychological evaluation.

 Investigation

 A court services officer will conduct the investigation and ultimately prepare the presentence report.
 This task is assigned to a third-party in an attempt to achieve a neutral, fact-based report.
 The attorneys will have the opportunity to argue about such facts at a sentencing hearing once they have been found and presented in the report.
 As the court noted in State v.
 Wood, the officer is given wide latitude in gathering the necessary information.
 This includes communication with either the state or defendant, witnesses, and record custodians.
 Unlike during the preparation for trial, each side is not entitled to be present for each of these interactions.
-So long as the results of such interactions are made known to each side, the officer can investigate as she sees fit.
+So long as the results of such interactions are made known to each side, the officer can investigate as he/she sees fit.

 The officer will also gather various other information about the defendant.
 This includes basic “pedigree” information, such as date of birth, social security number, and address, as well as more detailed law enforcement information such as KBI number (number assigned to an individual upon his or her first entry into Kansas’s criminal records database).
 A DNA sample will also be obtained from the defendant during this investigation process.
 Additionally, family and employment histories will be collected, as well as any connections the defendant has with his or her particular community.
 All this information gathering is relatively noncontroversial, but is still necessary for a complete report.